 Some tried diplomacy.
 Others turned to religion.
 Still others tried to deflate white antagonism by embracing the economic and cultural values of their enemies.
 Some worked the legal system skillfully.
 Others found success in war.
 Some even turned philanthropists' well-intentioned but ethnocentric plans for their assimilation into a basis for political organization.

 In short, the road leading up to Andrew Jackson's ordered Trail of Tears—the event most of us recall—was a long one: from the Revolution to various treaties, all the way to the Indian Removal Act.

-Native Americans suffered a collective tragedy over the course of the nineteenth century.
-But their stories cannot be simply condensed into one master narrative of defeat and decimation.
-To understand what happened to "The American Indian," we need to look at the lives of the many Indians––and whites––that contributed to this multi-faceted story.
+Native Americans suffered a collective tragedy over the course of the 19th century, but their stories can't be simply condensed into one master narrative of defeat and decimation.
+To understand what happened to the American Indian, we need to look at the lives of the many Native Americans—and whites—that contributed to this multi-faceted story.

 Columbus stepped off his boat in the Bahamas and called the people he

 met there "Indios"—meaning "people of India"—Native Americans have been

 misrepresented, stereotyped, and simplified.
 Puritans assumed they were

 consorting with the devil in the forest.
 White expansionists branded